cztomczak/cefpython/docs/api/BrowserSettings.md

 ### javascript_close_windows_disallowed

-(bool) Controls whether Javascript can be used to close windows that were not opened via Javascript.
-Javascript can still be used to close windows that were opened via Javascript.
-Also configurable using the --disable-javascript-close-windows switch.
+(bool) Controls whether JavaScript can be used to close windows that were not opened via JavaScript.
+JavaScript can still be used to close windows that were opened via JavaScript or that have no back/forward history.
+Also configurable using the "disable-javascript-close-windows" command-line switch.

 ### javascript_access_clipboard_disallowed

 (bool) Controls whether Javascript can access the clipboard.
 Also configurable using the --disable-javascript-access-clipboard switch.

-### java_disabled

-(bool) Controls whether the Java plugin will be loaded.
-Also configurable using the --disable-java switch.

 ### local_storage_disabled